ckxng/avbooth-docs/training.md

 4. locating and switching to slides when they are out of order
 5. hiding slides that should not be in the show (identified during soundcheck)
 6. turning off the lights, computer, projectors, and A/V equipment rack
+7. Indicating that the room is occupied on the air conditioner panels

 ### Level 2 - Advanced Operator Training